medialab/xan/docs/cmd/matrix.md

 matrix adj/count options:
     -w, --weight <column>  Optional column containing a weight for edges.

+matrix adj options:
+    -U, --undirected  Indicates that edges are undirected and that produced matrix should be symmetric.

 matrix corr options:
     -s, --select <columns>  Columns to consider for the correlation matrix.